Home

 Male

-Their patterns can be quite different between individuals.
+The patterns on their body can be quite different between individuals.

 Above pictures show an adult male.
-The bugs suck the juice from hibiscus and cotton, plants of the family Malvaceae.
+The bugs suck the juice from hibiscus.
 They are found from summer to early winter.

 wpe15.jpg (21302 bytes) wpe12.jpg (30623 bytes)

-The bugs suck sap from hibiscus plants.
+The bugs feed on plants of MALVACEAE includes hibiscus and cotton.
+The bugs, adults and nymphs, suck sap from host plants.
 They feed mostly on young shoots, piercing the stems and sucking the sugar-rich juices intended for shoot growth.
 As their common name implies, they also attack cotton.
 They are the minor pest of cotton, feeding on young shoots and bolls.
-Females lay eggs around stem and will guard them until the eggs hatch.

 wpe6.jpg (36011 bytes) wpeE.jpg (59674 bytes)